Coywolf

-A coywolf is a canid hybrid descended from coyotes (Canis latrans), eastern wolves (Canis lycaon), gray wolves (Canis lupus), and dogs (Canis familiaris).
-All of these species are members of the genus Canis with 78 chromosomes; they therefore can interbreed.
+A coywolf is a canid hybrid descended from coyotes (Canis latrans), eastern wolves (Canis lycaon), gray wolves (Canis lupus), and dogs (Canis lupus familiaris).
+All of these species are members of the genus Canis with 78 chromosomes; therefore, the species can interbreed.
 One genetic study indicates that these species genetically diverged relatively recently (around 55,000–117,000 years ago).
 Genomic studies indicate that nearly all North American gray wolf populations possess some degree of admixture with coyotes following a geographic cline, with the lowest levels occurring in Alaska, and the highest in Ontario and Quebec, as well as Atlantic Canada.
 Another term for these hybrids is sometimes wolfote.

 Description

 Hybrids of any combination tend to be larger than coyotes but smaller than wolves; they show behaviors intermediate between coyotes and the other parent's species.
 In one captive hybrid experiment, six F_{1} hybrid pups from a male northwestern gray wolf and a female coyote were measured shortly after birth with an average on their weights, total lengths, head lengths, body lengths, hind foot lengths, shoulder circumferences, and head circumferences compared with those on pure coyote pups at birth.
 Despite being delivered by a female coyote, the hybrid pups at birth were much larger and heavier than regular coyote pups born and measured around the same time.
 At six months of age, these hybrids were closely monitored at the Wildlife Science Center.
 Executive Director Peggy Callahan at the facility states that the howls of these hybrids are said to start off much like regular gray wolves with a deep strong vocalization, but changes partway into a coyote-like high pitched yipping.

 Compared with pure coyotes, eastern wolf × coyote hybrids form more cooperative social groups and are generally less aggressive with each other while playing.
 Hybrids also reach sexual maturity when they are two years old, which is much later than occurs in pure coyotes.